Better Source, Better Flow: Learning Condition-Dependent Source Distribution for Flow Matching: Method

-\paragraph{Variance regularization for collapse prevention.} Despite the Gaussian parameterization, joint training with the flow model often drives the conditional variance $\sigma_\phi^2(C) = \mathrm{Var}(X_0 | C)$ toward zero (Fig.~\ref{fig:toy2d}~(C)), since shrinking the source variance directly reduces the intrinsic variance term in Eq.~\eqref{eq:decomposition}.
-To counteract this effect, a common strategy when parameterizing conditional Gaussians is to regularize the distribution toward a standard normal prior~\cite{liu2025crossflow, he2025flowtok}.
-However, such regularization implicitly constrains both the variance and the mean, forcing $\mu_\phi(C)$ toward the origin, which we find unnecessarily restricts the flexibility of the source distribution and degrades performance.
-As illustrated in Fig.~\ref{fig:toy2d}~(D), this constraint prevents the source from relocating toward target modes, resulting in entangled transport paths that offer little improvement over a fixed Gaussian source (Fig.~\ref{fig:toy2d}~(A)).
-To avoid this limitation, we adopt a variance-only regularization that penalizes deviations of $\sigma_\phi^2(C)$ from a unit variance while leaving the mean $\mu_\phi(C)$ unconstrained:
+\paragraph{Variance regularization for collapse prevention.} A learnable Gaussian source can adapt both its conditional location and stochastic support, but joint training with the flow model often drives the source variance $\sigma_\phi^2(C)$ toward zero (Fig.~\ref{fig:toy2d}~(C)), since shrinking the source variance directly reduces the intrinsic variance in Eq.~\eqref{eq:decomposition}.
+To counteract this effect, a common strategy for Gaussian parameterization is to regularize the distribution toward a standard normal prior~\cite{liu2025crossflow, he2025flowtok}.
+However, such regularization constrains both the variance and mean, forcing $\mu_\phi(C)$ toward the origin, which we find unnecessarily restricts the flexibility of the source distribution and degrades performance.
+As illustrated in Fig.~\ref{fig:toy2d}~(D), this constraint prevents the source from relocating toward target modes, resulting in entangled transport paths.
+To avoid this limitation, we adopt a variance-only regularization that penalizes deviations of $\sigma_\phi^2(C)$ from unit variance while leaving the mean $\mu_\phi(C)$ unconstrained: